 Almost all ISC schools are engaged in partnership activities.
 Most are involved in sporting and academic partnerships of some kind and around half are engaged in music and drama partnerships.
 This is alongside the community work and charitable giving that our schools support.

-The ISC Census for 2019 shows 1,142 independent schools are involved in partnerships with state schools and the community.
+The ISC Census for 2020 showed 1,169 independent schools were involved in partnerships with state schools and the community.
 Tens of thousands of state and independent school pupils benefit from these partnerships.
-We expect this work to continue to grow and partnerships to thrive.
+During the COVID-19 pandemic, restrictions meant that schools had to pause many or all parts of their state school partnership programmes but we expect this work to continue to grow and partnerships to thrive once conditions allow again.

 Subscribe / latest articles and news from our schools